SeanKilleen/seankilleen.github.io/_posts/2020-11-28-custom-comparers-in-nunit.md

 Occasionally, you may need to compare objects in your test.
 Perhaps you have a complex sort of comparison that you'd like to check, which involves testing three different properties to ensure something is equal.

-For example, let's say we had a class with the ability to represent Celsius and Farenheit temperatures:
+For example, let's say we had a class with the ability to represent Celsius and Fahrenheit temperatures:

 ```csharp
 public enum TemperatureFormat